 - Enforcement of child support: When a party has been ordered to pay child support, or provide health insurance, medical and dental support, but they fail to comply with the court order, action can be taken to enforce the court-ordered obligations of the party or to defend a party from obligations under certain circumstances.

 - IV-D child support: When a parent receives assistance from the Office of the Texas Attorney General to locate and contact the non-custodial parent, establish paternity or collect child support.

 Contact An Attorney For Help With Support Matters

 Whether you are seeking or are being asked to make child support payments, Lackey Law Firm, P.C., is committed to ensuring your children receive the fair financial support they need.
-To schedule a consultation, call the firm’s office in Austin or Fredericksburg at 888-705-0307.
+To schedule a consultation, call the firm’s offices throughout Texas* at 888-705-0307.
 You may also complete the online contact form.

 *Main office is located in Austin, Texas.
 All office locations are staffed by appointment only.